Python-SIP/sip/doc/command_line_tools.rst

     times.
 It is only available if the project contains multiple sets of bindings.

+.. option:: --no-manylinux

+    Support for ``manylinux`` in the platform tag of a name of a wheel is disabled.
+It should only be used if support for older versions of :program:`pip` is required.

 .. option:: --name NAME

     ``NAME`` is used instead of the PyPI project name in the